100% Ownership in Dubai Mainland Companies allowed by UAE from June 1st

-Last year, the United Arab Emirates announced a law authorizing 100 percent foreign ownership of businesses, one of many measures aimed at drawing investment and foreigners who were severely harmed by the coronavirus outbreak.
+Last year, the United Arab Emirates announced a law authorizing 100% foreign ownership of businesses, one of many measures aimed at drawing investment and foreigners who were severely harmed by the coronavirus outbreak.

-Foreigners could already own up to 100% of companies registered in designated business parks classified as “free zones” under a previous law passed in 2018.
+Foreigners could already own up to 100% of ownership in Dubai Mainland companies registered in designated business parks classified as “free zones” under a previous law passed in 2018.

 Until now, if expats wished to start a company in the UAE, the general rule was that 51 percent of the shares had to be purchased by UAE nationals (or entities wholly owned by UAE nationals).
 The UAE Companies Law included this requirement.

-Although the general impression has been that it is possible to modify the economic power of the international and local shareholders to some degree when it comes to economic ownership and decision-making in the company, there has always been concern about the feasibility of such agreements.
+Although the general impression has been that it is possible to modify the economic power of the international and local shareholders to some degree when it comes to economic 100% ownership in Dubai mainland and decision-making in the company, there has always been concern about the feasibility of such agreements.

 Points in the amendment to focus over

 As a result of the latest provisions of 100% ownership in Dubai Mainland, the following primary adjustments in shareholding practices have occurred:

 - During business registration in Dubai, it is no longer necessary for UAE companies to have a majority of Emirati shareholders and local agents.

 - Allows 100 percent foreign ownership of business organizations on the UAE’s Mainland, i.e. onshore companies, according to UAE cabinet policy specified in the form of a cabinet resolution.